About Heather Wallace and Bridle & Bone

-Heather Wallace is a Certified Equine Sports Massage Therapist (ESMT), Certified Canine Massage Therapist (CCMT), and Aromatherapist.
-An overachiever by nature, Heather is always seeking to learn more to help animals of all kinds.
-As the writer and photographer for her blog, Bridle & Bone Heather is working diligently to reveal to the world the benefits natural therapies for animals through both hands on work and writing in her award-winning blog, Bridle & Bone.
+Heather Wallace is a Certified Equine Sports Massage Therapist (ESMT), Certified Canine Massage Therapist (CCMT), and Aromatherapist working diligently to reveal to the world the benefits natural therapies for animals through both hands on work and writing in her award-winning blog, Bridle & Bone.

 Awards & Nominations

 - “Best Beyond Paws Pet Blog” Finalist by BlogPaws.

 - Top Rated Pet Blog by Wag.

 - Top 100 Equestrian Blogs by Feedspot.